euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 ### Execution Contexts

-As mentioned above, when interacting with the CVC, it is often useful to defer certain checks until the end of the transaction.
+As mentioned above, when interacting with the EVC, it is often useful to defer certain checks until the end of the transaction.
 This allows a user to temporarily violate some of the constraints imposed by the vaults, so long as the constraints are satisfied at the end of the transaction.

-In order to implement this, the CVC maintains an *execution context* which holds two sets of addresses in regular or transient storage (if supported): `accountStatusChecks` and `vaultStatusChecks`.
+In order to implement this, the EVC maintains an *execution context* which holds two sets of addresses in regular or transient storage (if supported): `accountStatusChecks` and `vaultStatusChecks`.
 The execution context will also contain the `onBehalfOfAccount` that has currently been authenticated, so it can be queried by a vault (see [Security Considerations](#security-considerations)).

 An execution context will exist for the duration of the batch, and is then discarded.
 Only one execution context can exist at a time.
 However, nesting batches *is* allowed (see below).